homieiot/convention/convention.md

 The ID consists of the reverse domain name and a freely chosen prefix.
 The domain and prefix `homie` is reserved.

-For example an organisation `example.org` wants to add a feature `our-feature`.
-They would choose the extension id `org.example.our-feature`.
+For example, an organization `example.org` wanting to add a feature `our-feature` would choose the extension ID `org.example.our-feature`.